Tyogur/gxmods/README.md

 [Documentation](documentation/mods.md) and [guildelines](documentation/guidelines.md).

 ## How to build and share mod?
+1. be bored in school
+2. get work assigned to you on your computer
+3. dont do the work
+4. mess around with random shit

-1. Open extensions view (opera:extensions)
+5. Open extensions view (opera:extensions)
-2. Enable Developer mode in top right corner
+6. Enable Developer mode in top right corner
-3. Click Pack extension and point to directory with manifest.json
+7. Click Pack extension and point to directory with manifest.json

-This will produce .CRX file that you can share with friends.
-Drag and drop it into Opera GX to install that mod.
+8. This will produce a .CRX file that you can share with friends if you have any
+9. Drag and drop it into Opera GX to install that mod.

 ## Will there be a store?

-Yes.
+yes but for the sake of people i hope mine isnt on it